Judeorabueze/Administering-Users-in-Linux/README.md

 From the screenshot above, the group was successfully changed to <b>congroup</b>.

-<b> To fix / set the group permissions such that the file owner has full permission
+- Set the group permissions such that both the file owner and the users (bertram and erlich) now in congroup group have full permissions while other have no permission
-- Using number
+  - Enter `sudo chmod 770 Confidential`
+  - And `ls -l` to confirm the updated permissions.